sorawitt/todo-app/README.md

 It focuses on a minimal interface where you can add new tasks, mark them as done,
 and keep the list short and tidy.

+## Live Demo

+> 🚀 **Live Demo:** <span style="color:#059669">https://todo-app-wine-eta.vercel.app/</span>
+> Take the latest build for a spin anytime.

 ## Features

 - Add a task by typing and pressing Enter.
 - Tick a checkbox to mark a task as complete.
+- Toast feedback keeps you informed about success or error states.
+- Tasks sync to a hosted mock API and mirror into local storage for quick reloads.
 - Lightweight layout with Tailwind CSS styling.
 - Written in TypeScript for safer components.